mehulagg/gitlab/doc/user/project/issues/sorting_issue_lists.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/62178) in GitLab 12.2.

 When you select **Manual** sorting, you can change the order by dragging and dropping the issues.
-The changed order will persist.
-Everyone who visits the same list will see the reordered list, with some exceptions.
+The changed order persists, and everyone who visits the same list sees the updated issue order, with some exceptions.

-Each issue is assigned a relative order value, representing its relative order with respect to the other issues in the list.
-When you drag-and-drop reorder an issue, its relative order value changes accordingly.
+Each issue is assigned a relative order value, representing its relative order with respect to the other issues on the list.
+When you drag-and-drop reorder an issue, its relative order value changes.

-In addition, any time that issue appears in a manually sorted list, the updated relative order value will be used for the ordering.
-This means that if issue `A` is drag-and-drop reordered to be above issue `B` by any user in a given list inside your GitLab instance, any time those two issues are subsequently loaded in any list in the same instance (could be a different project issue list or a different group issue list, for example), that ordering will be maintained.
+In addition, any time an issue appears in a manually sorted list, the updated relative order value is used for the ordering.
+So, if anyone drags issue `A` above issue `B` in your GitLab instance, this ordering is maintained whenever they appear together in any list.

 This ordering also affects [issue boards](../issue_board.md#how-gitlab-orders-issues-in-a-list).
 Changing the order in an issue list changes the ordering in an issue board,